 About the artists:

-Cristóbal Lehyt was born in 1973, and lives and works in New York.
-His solo exhibitions include UAG/Room Gallery, UC Irvine; Künstlerhaus Stuttgart; and Fundación Telefónica, Chile and most recently Carpenter Center for the Visual Arts at Harvard University (2010).
-Group exhibitions include the Mercosul Biennial (2009); New Ghost Entertainment—Entitled, Or Gallery and Kunsthaus Dresden (2006); When Artists Say We, Artists Space (2006); Metaphysics of Youth, Fuori Uso (2006) and the 2004 Shanghai Biennale.
+Cristóbal Lehyt (born 1973) lives and works in New York.
+His solo exhibitions include UAG/Room Gallery, UC Irvine; Künstlerhaus Stuttgart; and Fundación Telefónica, Chile, and most recently Carpenter Center for the Visual Arts at Harvard University (2010).
+Group exhibitions include the Mercosul Biennial (2009); New Ghost Entertainment—Entitled, Or Gallery and Kunsthaus Dresden (2006); When Artists Say We, Artists Space (2006); Metaphysics of Youth, Fuori Uso (2006); and the 2004 Shanghai Biennale.

-Dave Hullfish Bailey, born 1963, lives and works in Los Angeles.
-After completing degrees in philosophy and theology Dave Hullfish Bailey studied at the Art Center College of Design Pasadena where he graduated in 1995.
+Dave Hullfish Bailey (born 1963) lives and works in Los Angeles.
+After completing degrees in philosophy and theology, he studied at the Art Center College of Design Pasadena where he graduated in 1995.
 He currently teaches at the Art Center College of Design Pasadena.
-Recent solo exhibitions include Secession Vienna and Centre d’Art Santa Monica, Barcelona (2006) as well as Casco, Utrecht (2007), and a two-person show with Nils Norman at Raven Row, London (2009).
+Recent solo exhibitions include Secession Vienna and Centre d’Art Santa Monica, Barcelona (2006), as well as Casco, Utrecht (2007), and a two-person show with Nils Norman at Raven Row, London (2009).
 He also participated in the 2nd Berlin Biennial (1998) and the Lyon Biennial in 2008.

-Jarbas Lopes was born in Nova Iguaçu, Rio de Janeiro (1964) and lives and works in Rio de Janeiro.
+Jarbas Lopes (born 1964, Nova Iguaçu, Rio de Janeiro) lives and works in Rio de Janeiro.
 He graduated in sculpture from the Escola de Belas Artes, Universidade Federal do Rio de Janeiro.
-Recent solo exhibitions include Park Central, Tilton Gallery, New York (2010), Cicloviaérea, Arizona State University Museum of Art, Phoenix (2007), Política e vida, Andre Millan Gallery, São Paulo (2006) and Residency at the Cisneros Fontanals Art Foundation, Miami (2005).
+Recent solo exhibitions include Park Central, Tilton Gallery, New York (2010); Cicloviaérea, Arizona State University Museum of Art, Phoenix (2007); Política e vida, Andre Millan Gallery, São Paulo (2006); and Residency at the Cisneros Fontanals Art Foundation, Miami (2005).
 A major new commission was included in the 27th São Paulo Biennial (2006) and in 2008 he also participated in the 7th Gwangju Biennial.

 Born in 1977 in Werneck, Judith Raum studied fine art at the Städelschule in Frankfurt am Main and at The Cooper Union in New York City, as well as philosophy at Goethe University of Frankfurt am Main.
 She lives and works in Berlin.
-Recent exhibitions include Invisible / talking objects, nextex, St. Gallen (2010), Internal Necessity, Paul Klee Zentrum Bern (2009) and Contemporary Arts Library Services at Frankfurter Kunstverein (2008).
+Recent exhibitions include Invisible / talking objects, nextex, St. Gallen (2010); Internal Necessity, Paul Klee Zentrum Bern (2009); and Contemporary Arts Library Services, Frankfurter Kunstverein (2008).
 She has a teaching assignment in art theory+practice at University of Fine Arts Berlin.

-Kasper Akhøj (b.
-1976) studied at Städelschule in Frankfurt am Main and The Royal Danish Academy of Fine Arts in Copenhagen.
-He completed the Whitney Independent Study Program, New York in 2009.
-His work has been shown at Overgaden, Copenhagen, 2010; 28th São Paulo Biennial, 2008; Den Frie – Centre of Contemporary Art, Copenhagen, 2006 and 50th Venice Biennial, 2003.
-Kasper Akhøj is currently Artist in Residence at the 29th São Paulo Biennial, and will have a solo exhibition at Wiels – Center for Contemporary Art, Brussels later this year.
-Kasper Akhøj lives in New York and Copenhagen.
+Kasper Akhøj (born 1976) studied at Städelschule in Frankfurt am Main and the Royal Danish Academy of Fine Arts in Copenhagen.
+He completed the Whitney Independent Study Program, New York, in 2009.
+His work has been shown at Overgaden, Copenhagen (2010); 28th São Paulo Biennial (2008); Den Frie – Centre of Contemporary Art, Copenhagen (2006); and 50th Venice Biennial (2003).
+Akhøj is currently Artist in Residence at the 29th São Paulo Biennial and will have a solo exhibition at Wiels – Center for Contemporary Art, Brussels later this year.
+He lives in New York and Copenhagen.

-Manuel Raeder (b.
-1977) is a graphic designer who lives and works in Berlin.
-He studied at the London College of Printing and has completed a post-graduate at the Jan van Eyck Akademie in Maastricht.
-His main focus lies in close collaborations with artists, designers, curators, theorists and musicians.
-His work has a wide range of formats from exhibitions, publications, type design to furniture design.
-Manuel has held workshops at the Ecole nationale supérieure des arts décoratifs, Paris and the Hochschule für bildende Künste, Hamburg.
+Manuel Raeder (born 1977) is a graphic designer who lives and works in Berlin.
+He studied at the London College of Printing and has completed post-graduate studies at the Jan van Eyck Akademie in Maastricht.
+His main focus lies in close collaborations with artists, designers, curators, theorists, and musicians.
+His work has a wide range of formats from exhibitions, publications, and type design to furniture design.
+Raeder has held workshops at the Ecole nationale supérieure des arts décoratifs, Paris, and the Hochschule für bildende Künste, Hamburg.